 In Babylonian mythology, Aquarius is identified as GU.LA (the great one), the god Ea himself and, in Egyptian tales, the constellation was said to represent the god of the Nile.

 Sadalsuud is the brightest star in Aquarius.
 It belongs to a rare class of stars, the yellow supergiants.
 It has an apparent magnitude of 2.87 and is approximately 540 light years distant.
 Its name comes from the Arabic phrase sa’d al-suud, meaning the “luck of lucks.”
 Beta Aquarii has also sometimes been referred to as Lucida Fortunae Fortunarum, which is Latin for the “brightest luck of lucks.”
 The star is associated with the spring and the good fortune brought by the Sun when it rises after winter has passed.

 Sadalsuud has a mass that is six times that of the Sun and is 2,200 times more luminous than the Sun.
 It is a triple or multiple star.
 The primary component, Beta Aquarii A, has two optical components, one with a magnitude of 11.0, lying 35.4 arc seconds away, and another with a magnitude of 11.6, 57.2 arc seconds away.

 Sadalmelik – α Aquarii (Alpha Aquarii)

 Its name is derived from the Arabic phrase sa’d al-malik, which means “luck of the king.”
-Sometimes the star is also called Rucbah, a name it shares with Delta Cassiopeiae.
+Sometimes the star was also called Ruchbah, a name that now formally applies to Delta Cassiopeiae.